eyalabraham/computer-vision/README.md

 - *peoplecount_lk.py* program to count people entering and exiting a room using Lucas-Kanade Optical Flow method

 - *blocks.py* Identify blocks and determine their orientation angle and x,y position coordinate, and their color.
 This is a study for a Python program to be incorporated into my robotic arm project, to identify the blocks and then pick and place them in a sorted pile.
 - *blocks-webcam.py* Same as `blocks.py` but perform live analysis on webcam feed.
+See it inaction here [https://sites.google.com/site/eyalabraham/robotic-arm]
 - *colorlabeler.py* Helper class for color classification.